vulcainjs/vulcainjs.github.io/docs/reference/metrics.md

 # Metrics and logging

-**Vulcain** generates many metrics and logging informations formatted to be used directly with well-know tools.
+**Vulcain** generates many metrics and logging information formatted to be used directly with well-know tools.

 ## Logging

-- Log are json formated and are emit directly to the console to levearage docker logging plug-in.
+- Log are json formated and are emited directly to the console to levearage docker logging plug-in.
 - Every log contains a correlationId propagated along vulcain service requests.

 You can emit log with the ```RequestContext``` log property available in every scoped component (handler or command) with the ```requestContext```property.
-Another way to log information is to use directly the static ```System.log``` property.
+Another way to log information is to directly use the static ```System.log``` property.

 ### Using fluentd with vulcain